CyrusC812/CyrusC812/README.md

 - Aerospace engineering concepts
 - CAD modelling and mechanical design
 - Prototyping and iterative testing
-- Programming as a tool for analysis and automation
+- Programming as a tool for analysis and automation in fusion 360

 ## Current work
 - Learning Python for engineering applications